avohq/adobe-inspector/README.md

 ✔️ Validate the **schema** in Avo Inspector.
 ✔️ Check the **API key and environment settings**.
 ✔️ Look at **network requests** (`F12 → Network`) to see what's being sent.
+✔️ The Extension info logs to the console if the environment is set to `dev`.

 ---